 This is the year of SD-WAN.
-With the rising demand for secured, robust state-of-the-art and cost-effective technology by the corporates, networking companies have been offering virtualized WAN and end-to-end cloud-based provisioning.
+With the rising demand for secure, robust state-of-the-art and cost-effective technology by the corporates, networking companies have been offering virtualized WAN and end-to-end cloud-based provisioning.
 Many such corporates have already replaced their static MPLS networks and shifting base to Software Defined WANs.
-This will continue to happen and although MPLS will not cease to exist completely, but a number of Hybrid WANs (integration of the existing MPLS network with optimized WANs) will be seen.
+This will continue to happen and although MPLS will not cease to exist completely, a number of Hybrid WANs (integration of the existing MPLS network with optimized WANs) will be seen.

-The use of Hybrid WAN proves to be quite useful because it allows the Engineers to dedicate lines to direct traffic depending upon their priorities, while being economically practical through and through.
+The use of Hybrid WAN proves to be quite useful because it allows the Engineers to dedicate lines to direct traffic depending upon their priorities while being economically practical through and through.

 The Global Market Scenario